Heinz Stücke: The Touring Cyclist Who Covered the Most Miles Ever

 When it comes to touring cyclists who’ve covered the most miles in history, one name stands above the rest: Heinz Stücke.

 He pedaled through France, Spain, and Portugal, then crossed into Morocco.
 From there, his route stretched through Africa, the Middle East, Asia, and beyond.
-He went on to cycle through 196 countries and 78 territories over the course of 56 years, logging an estimated 648,000 kilometers—about 403,000 miles.
-That’s the equivalent of circling the Earth over 16 times.
+Over the decades he rode through 196 countries and 78 territories, logging an estimated 648,000 kilometers—about 403,000 miles.
+That’s the equivalent of circling the Earth more than 16 times.

 🌏 A Life on the Move